AlexcianHacker/AlexcianHacker/README.md

 ## <p align="center"> About Me

 I'm A Gamer And I Like Debian Linux, Visual Studio Code && Vim.
-I Also Like Biology/Zoology, Astronomy, History And Philosophy.
+I Also Like Biology/Zoology, Astronomy, Science, History And Philosophy.

 ## <p align="center"> Languages And Programming